|

 snow shoot was truly a guerilla

 shoot.
-It was shot during one of the biggest blizzards in New
+It was shot during one of the

 York City history.
-The shoot lasted from 9:30 PM until 4:00AM and
+The shoot lasted from

 so did the blizzard.
-Samantha hooded the camera with a black
+Samantha hooded the

 umbrella so Becky could shoot without getting